 Wondering how long EAAs actually stay in your system?
 You’re not alone—I get this question from athletes and clients all the time.

-In this guide, I’ll break it down based on science, coaching experience, and real-world results.
-You’ll learn what actually matters—and what doesn’t—when it comes to EAA timing and absorption.
+In this guide, I’ll break down the science, my coaching experience, and real-world results.

 Table of contents